schepedw/bash_scripting/README.md

 instead.
 Instead of looking at name_suggestions.txt, get the JSON list of name suggestions from an api and display those.

-After the user has chosen a name, send a POST request to the same url to remove the name from the list.
+After the user has chosen a name, send a POST request with 'name' => _name user chose_ to the same url to remove the name from the list.

 If the POST request returns a 409 http response, the name is taken.
 You'll have to prompt the user for a new one :)